 One award can be made annually.
 No person shall receive the award more than once.
 The award shall not necessarily be made annually.
 Current Omicron Delta Kappa employees and active national volunteers are not eligible.

-To nominate an individual for this award, send a nomination to Executive Director Tara Singer at [email protected] The recipient is selected by the Society Board of Directors.
+To nominate an individual for this award, send a nomination to President/CEO Tara S. Singer at [email protected] The recipient is selected by the Board of Trustees.

 Former Executive Directors Tom Goodale (left) and Jack Morgan (right) with current Executive Director Tara Singer at the first presentation of the John “Jack” D. Morgan Award for Lifetime Service in Nashville, Tennessee.